Ten-Day Vipassana Retreat

-This retreat aims to strengthen our direct experience of these essential teachings on freedom, allowing the naturally wise and compassionate heart to engage the world with ease.
+This ten day retreat aims to strengthen our direct experience of these essential teachings on freedom, allowing the naturally wise and compassionate heart to engage the world with ease.

-The retreat is designed for experienced practitioners and will include meditation instruction, dharma talks, teacher interviews and discussion time.
+The retreat is designed for experienced practitioners and will include meditation instruction, Dhamma talks, teacher interviews and discussion time.
 Printable forms are at the bottom of this page.

 PREREQUISITES FOR THIS RETREAT

 Practitioners wishing to join us for this ten-day retreat, you must have sat two or more 7-10 day Vipassana retreats.
-These retreats must have been led by a recognized teacher.
-(If you have questions about your qualifications, you can call and speak with Hermitage staff.)
+These retreats must have been led by a recognized Buddhist teacher.
+If you have questions about your qualifications, please contact Kathy at email@example.com.

 Details of the qualifying retreats, including teachers’ names, dates, location and length of the retreat, must be documented on the application form.
 Please make sure to include any meditation and retreat experience as well, as this information will be helpful to the teacher.